Military Employment Guide: Interviewing and Follow Up

 - Learn about their history and how they got started.
 Google is your friend.

-- Learn about their size, their locations, and the latest news out there about them.
+- Learn about their size, locations, and the latest news about them.

 - Check Indeed and Facebook for reviews and extra information.